Red Raiders open the season on Sept. 4 at Pebble Beach in the Carmel Cup

-There are 11 NCAA regional and five NCAA Championships berths, a top ten finish in 2010 and the program's first two PING All-America First Team honorees in 2006 and 2010.
+There are 14 NCAA regional and seven NCAA Championships berths, a top ten finish in 2010 and the program's first two PING All-America First Team honorees in 2006 and 2010.
 Those are the most visible of the accomplishments Sands has been responsible for since taking over the program in 2001.
-What falls beneath the radar is Sands' ability to provide his student-athletes with an outstanding education, reflected in the program's 100 percent graduation rate during his tenure.
-The team consistently ranks among the top academic programs in the Big 12 Conference.
+What falls beneath the radar is Sands' ability to provide his student-athletes with an outstanding education, reflected in in the fact that the team consistently ranks among the top academic programs in the Big 12 Conference.

-Texas Tech's 11th consecutive trip to the NCAA Regionals (the longest active streak currently on campus) came in his 12th season at the helm as the Red Raiders earned a spot in the NCAA Greensboro Regional.
+Texas Tech's 14th consecutive trip to the NCAA Regionals (the longest active streak currently on campus) came in his 15th season at the helm as the Red Raiders earned a spot in the NCAA Lubbock Regional.
+This marked the first time the men's program has hosted a postseason tournament.
+The Red Raiders finished in second place behind top-seed Texas, advancing to the NCAA Championships where Tech wrapped up its season with a 17th-place finish, just one stroke from the cut.

 En route to the 2010 NCAA Championships, Texas Tech secured its first regional championship in school history as the Red Raiders took down top-seeded Texas A&M at its home course in College Station at the South Central Regional.
 The Red Raiders finished 13-under 851 for the tournament which also set a school record for the lowest score for a Tech team in an NCAA Regional.